 Refinancing A Current VA Loan To A New VA Streamline

-In a refinance where the loan is a VA loan refinancing to VA loan (IRRRL Refinance), the veteran may borrow up to 100.5% of the total loan amount.
+In a refinance where the loan is a VA loan refinancing to a VA loan (IRRRL Refinance), the veteran may borrow up to 100.5% of the total loan amount.
 The additional .5% is the funding fee for a VA Interest Rate Reduction Refinance.
 We will focus on VA refinancing in this particular blog.
 VA loans allow veterans to qualify for loan amounts larger than traditional Fannie Mae / conforming loans.
 They are a nice “perk” for our brave men and women serving in the armed forces.

 VA Lender Overlays Versus Agency VA Refinance Guidelines